skooter500/GE2-2020-2021/README.md

 The spawning system keeps 5 health and 5 ammo in the scene at all times.

-If either boid gets to 0 health, it goes to the dead state.
-In dead state, the state machine gets turned off and all the steering behaviours get disabled.
+If either boid gets to 0 health, it goes to the Dead state.
+In Dead state, the state machine gets turned off and all the steering behaviours get disabled.

 The GetAmmo, GetHealth and Alive and Dead behaviours are implemented using a global state called Alive and also state blips (RevertToPreviousState on the StateMachine).